caltechlibrary/htr-test-cases/README.md

 Usage
 -----

 This is a collection of image files.
-The images are stored in subdirectories that give some indication of their origins and natures.
+You can use them in whatever way you would use other image files.

 Known issues and limitations